joost-morsink/FF-admin-module/wiki/models/option_worths.md

 ### CONV_ENTER

+This event is a so called [mega event](../model-partition#mega_event).
 The `UnenteredDonations` are checked for donations that have an `ExecuteTimestamp` earlier than the timestamp of the event.
-Those donations are moved from the `UnenteredDonations` to the `DonationFractions` and assigned an ownership fraction of the investment option.
+Those donations are cleared from the `UnenteredDonations` and the details of those donations are assigned an ownership [share](../share) of the investment option.
 The summed amount of the moved donations is transferred into the cash part of the investment option.

 ### CONV_INVEST

 This event indicates that an investment has been made and that a cash amount has been transferred to the invested part of the investment option.
-There is no change in the `DonationFractions` nor the `UnenteredDonations`.
+There is no change in the details nor the `UnenteredDonations`.

 ### CONV_LIQUIDATE